 Host institutions/conferences shall establish a marketing plan.
+The marketing should reflect the host's commitment to creating an environment in which all guests feel welcome and see themselves represented throughout the championship experience.
 All marketing plans and collateral must be approved by the NCAA championship marketing contact before implementation.
 Each host institution will receive \$150 through the NCAA online marketing website.